Have Mercy (Chlöe song): Music video

 The music video for "Have Mercy" was directed by Karena Evans and filmed in late July 2021.
 The video was released on the same day as the song.
 Largely inspired by 1990s teen films, it stars Chlöe as the head of a sorority house full of undercover gorgons who seduce a group of fraternity brothers and turn them into stone.
 It was compared by critics to the story of Medusa.

 The video features several dance sequences, and also stars Rome Flynn as Chlöe's main love interest, a 21-year-old man who goes missing after being turned to stone by her, Bree Runway as a sorority sister who spanks one of the fraternity brothers (played by Mark Young) who is dressed only in a jockstrap, and Tina Knowles as a sorority house mother.
 Throughout the video, Chlöe wears a number of different oufits, including a pink plaid blazer with hot pants, square sunglasses, and a diamond choker, as well as another outfit made up of a matching pink bralette and short shorts with socks and heeled sandals.
 One of the outfits in the video includes a gold jacket originally worn by Diana Ross in a 1981 Vogue spread.
 Ann Powers of NPR compared Chlöe's role in the video to that of Aaliyah in the 2002 film Queen of the Damned.

 Chlöe's blonde dreadlocks in the video were styled by Kari Williams, Tinisha Meeks, Brittny Chere, and Jehcara Nelson.
 Her outfits were styled by Zerina Akers.

 Reception

 Bianca Betancourt of Harper's Bazaar wrote that the video for "Have Mercy" proved that Chlöe was "Beyoncé's ultimate protégé", calling the choreography "high-power" and "sultry" and the outfits "standout ensembles".
 NPR's Ann Powers described the video's premise as "a sweet flip of horrifically common frat party #metoo narratives" and added that Chlöe's dancing "might cause Normani to sweat".

 In response to fans who questioned Chlöe's decision to wear revealing clothing in the video, she stated, "It's my body, and I'm so proud of it."

 Commercial performance

-"Have Mercy" debuted at number 28 on the Billboard Hot 100 and at number 13 on Billboard's Hot R&B/Hip-Hop Songs chart, selling 8,500 downloads and yielding 13.8 million streams in its first week of tracking.
+"Have Mercy" debuted at number 28 on the Billboard Hot 100 and at number 10 on Billboard's Hot R&B/Hip-Hop Songs chart.
 In January 2022, the song was certified gold by the RIAA.